jtcarse/baddie297/README.md

-# react-flask-mongo
+# Baddie +297
 Assistant web app for PAD.
-Docker Compose React + Flask + MongoDB.
+Docker Compose + React + Flask + MongoDB.

-Run with `docker-compose up`.
+Build and run with `docker-compose build; docker-compose up`.

 Hosts app at `localhost:5000` and api at `localhost:8080`.